wp-plugins/zedity/readme.txt

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need!

-* **Easy for Everyone**: a modern and intuitive user interface, with real drag and drop, gets you done in few clicks!
+* **Easy for Everyone**: a modern and intuitive user interface, with real drag and drop of any item, gets you done in few clicks!

 * **Hassle-Free**: no more need to struggle with HTML/CSS code!

 * **Less Time, More Productivity**: get more things done in a fraction of the time!

-* **Professional Results**: create engaging content that only web developers could achieve before!
+* **Impressive Results**: create engaging content that only web developers could achieve before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to perfectly fit responsive layouts on any modern device!